Digital Care: Spatial Sounds

 Programme Details

-This Digital Care event on 12 May starts at 13:30 in the exhibition space at Nieuwe Instituut.
-Here, Spatial Sounds will be activated for 30 minutes, allowing for interaction.
-Talks and a discussion follow, starting at 14:15 in Room 1.
-Sanneke Huisman (curator REBOOT and LI-MA) will introduce Digital Care, Edwin van der Heide and Marnix de Nijs will talk about the practice and process behind the work.
-Ksenia Fedorova (assistant professor, Leiden University) and Yvonne Dröge Wendel (artist and Head of Fine Arts, Rietveld Academie) will offer perspective on Spatial Sounds and its relation to the notions of humans and non humans, man-machine interaction, auditory perception.
-This is followed by a Q&A in which the audience is invited to join the conversation.
+This Digital Care event on 12 May started at 13:30 in the exhibition space at Nieuwe Instituut.
+Here, Spatial Sounds was activated for 30 minutes, allowing for interaction.
+Talks and a discussion followed, starting at 14:15 in Room 1.
+Sanneke Huisman (curator REBOOT and LI-MA) introduced Digital Care, Edwin van der Heide and Marnix de Nijs talked about the practice and process behind the work.
+Ksenia Fedorova (assistant professor, Leiden University) and Yvonne Dröge Wendel (artist and Head of Fine Arts, Rietveld Academie) offered perspective on Spatial Sounds and its relation to the notions of humans and non humans, man-machine interaction, auditory perception.
+This was followed by a Q&A in which the audience was invited to join the conversation.

 About Spatial Sounds (100dB at 100km/h)